oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_safe_target_alert_policy_association_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Indicates if the target-alert policy association is enabled or disabled.</div>
+                                            <div>Indicates if the target-alert policy association is enabled or disabled by user.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>